 Storage and Make-Ahead Tips

-Make-Ahead: Assemble up to 24 hours in advance.
-Add topping just before baking.
+Assemble the casserole up to 24 hours in advance and refrigerate.
+Add the topping just before baking.

-Reheating: Reheat gently in the microwave or covered in a low oven to preserve texture.
+Reheat individual portions in the microwave or in a low oven until warmed through.
+Heating times may vary.

 Helpful Tips